andrijun0406/csc-lab-ax-azurestackhci23h2/02-DeployPhysicalServersWithMSLab/README.md

 * I'm using a medium Hyper-V host VM with 16 vCPU and 48 GB of RAM.
 This time I only need to run DC, WAC, Management and MDT VMs not the actual Azure Stack HCI Nodes, because they will run as physical instead of nested VM.
 * I'm also using Windows Server 2022 Datacenter Edition.
 This Hyper-V hosts will run a nested VM for azure stack HCI cluster nodes
-* This Hyper-V host VM only have about 600GB, this should be enough since I'm not going to use nested Azure Stack HCI nodes VHDX here.
+* This Hyper-V host VM also has two VHDX one is for OS (127GB) and another one is for MSLAB (5TB)

 However, for your environment and also depending what you want to do with it you can start with minimum as the following: